RobertoBarrosoLuque/GenderProject/README.md

 This document and project as a whole contain references to sexual abuse, harrassment and violence.

 ## Abstract:
-With increasing credence in the Distributional Hypothesis of language and the development of neural network based methods to analyze textual data, there has been a growth in the computational linguistics field to study increasingly complex socio-cultural phenomena.
+With increasing credence in the Distributional Hypothesis of Language and the development of neural network based methods to analyze textual data, there has been a growth in the computational linguistics field to study increasingly complex socio-cultural phenomena.
 Previous research has exploited the assumptions of the distributional hypothesis to create multidimensional vector representations of human language to investigate the presence of human bias in text.
 Furthermore, word embedding (WE) models have been used to understand the semantic meaning of class and gender through time.
 In this work, we seek to build upon this research by creating word embedding models of a compiled corpus, across the political spectrum, of three newspapers in Mexico, Pakistan and the United Kingdom.
-We created a WE model for each of the nine newspaper corpus generated to understand and compare how the online depiction of gender based violence (GBV) varies across political ideology and countries.
+We created a WE model for each of the nine newspaper corpus generated to understand and compare how the online depiction of gender based violence (GBV) varies across political ideology and country.
 Furthermore, we developed a methodology to identify the use of passive voice instances in text and quantified its use across newspapers to unearth subtle linguistic indicators often used to blame victims in sexual violence altercations.
-We find, by investigating the relationship between words in WE models, that there exists an increased association of blame/responsibility dimension attributed to men in lexical space as we move from right to left in the political spectrum.
+We find, by investigating the relationship between words in WE models, that there exists an increased association of a blame/responsibility dimension attributed to men in lexical space as we move from right to left in the political spectrum.
 This finding is consistent in the data compiled for both the UK and Mexico, but not for Pakistan.
 Moreover, we wind that, on average, between 25% and 35% of content in online articles contain some form of passive instances, consistent with previous research in the field.
 Because of limitations in our data generating methodology, we identified non-GBV articles in our corpus.
 In order to limit noise in our dataset from these non-GBV articles, we built a recurrent neural network classifier based on the Long-Short Term Memory (LSTM) architecture for GBV article detection.
 Our work identifies important patterns in the language used in online depiction of GBV while seeking to create an accurate Neural Network based classifier for noise reduction.
 In future, we hope to use the developed classifier and the same methodologies to further understand newspaper reporting of GBV cases.

 ## Authors:
 - Caitlin Loftus